epfl-si/ansible-collection-rhel/roles/s3cmd/README.md

 * pip3

 On RHEL7, no package to intall pip exists for the builtin Python.
 For this reason, the easiest way to install pip is to activate the EPEL repo, then intall python3 + python3-pip3 packages.
+For an example, have a look at `molecule/default/prepare.yml`.

 Role Variables
 --------------